Effects of electron scattering on the topological properties of nanowires: Majorana fermions from disorder and

-We assume again without loss of generality that the system is in a normal insulator state for $x<0$ and the boundary condition $\varphi(0)=0$ (note that $\varphi$ is a spinor).
-We then identify three cases: (i)~If $B>\Delta$, and $|\Lambda(\mu\pm\epsilon)|<|\kappa|$ or $|\Lambda(\mu\pm\epsilon)|>|\kappa|$, there are two decaying and two diverging solutions.
-Then the boundary condition at $x=0$ cannot be satisfied except in accidental cases such that $f(\pm\epsilon)$ already fulfil the boundary condition.
+We assume again without loss of generality that the system is in a normal insulator state for $x<0$ and the BC $\phi(0)=0$.
+We identify three cases: (i)~If $B>\Delta$, and $|\Lambda(\mu\pm\epsilon)|<|\kappa|$ or $|\Lambda(\mu\pm\epsilon)|>|\kappa|$, there are two decaying and two diverging solutions and the BC at $x=0$ can only be satisfied accidentally, namely if $f(0,\pm\epsilon)=0$.
 Then there is also a second solution in the other sector, and the zero-energy states are not protected.
 The system is thus in the trivial state with the possibility of accidental zero modes. (ii)~If $B<\Delta$, then both $\kappa $ and $\epsilon$ are imaginary, hence there are always two decaying and two diverging solutions.
-However, there are no accidental zero modes with $f(\pm\epsilon)$ already fulfilling the boundary condition because this would mean $f$ is an eigenfunction of (Hermitean) $h$ with an imaginary eigenvalue. (iii)~If $B>\Delta$ and $\vert\Lambda(\mu\pm\epsilon)\vert<\vert\kappa\vert<\vert\Lambda(\mu\mp\epsilon)\vert$, there are one diverging and three decaying solutions in one sector and one decaying and three diverging solutions in the other sector.
-Then the boundary condition at $x=0$ can be generally satisfied in the sector that has three decaying solutions and there is a Majorana state.
+However, there are no accidental zero modes with $f(\pm\epsilon)$ already fulfilling the BC because this would mean $f$ is an eigenfunction of (Hermitian) $h$ with an imaginary eigenvalue. (iii)~If $B>\Delta$ and $\vert\Lambda(\mu\pm\epsilon)\vert<\vert\kappa\vert<\vert\Lambda(\mu\mp\epsilon)\vert$, there are one diverging and three decaying solutions in one sector and one decaying and three diverging solutions in the other sector.
+Then the BC at $x=0$ can be generally satisfied in the sector that has three decaying solutions and there is a Majorana state.
 As before, the solution is robust, because local perturbations do not change the asymptotic behavior of $f$ and $g$.
 In summary we have:

 This is our central formula for the s-wave case.
-Note that the first term in Eq.~\eqref{EQ:TOP_CHARGE} reduces to Eq.~\eqref{EQ:TOP_COND} in the large $B$-limit; in this case the second term induces new physics.
+The first term in Eq.~\eqref{EQ:TOP_CHARGE} reduces to Eq.~\eqref{EQ:TOP_COND} in the large $B$-limit (i.e.~only the ``spin-down'' band is contributing), recovering the p-wave result, while the second term is due to the presence of the ``spin-up'' band and introduces new physics.
+In summary, a transport gap in one of the ``spin-bands'' induces topology in the other ``spin-band'', in contrast to the clean case where one spin-band is removed by a spectral (Zeeman) gap.